raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 7. Private RDS MySQL Deployment

-I deployed an Amazon RDS MySQL instance named `staging-mysql-db` as the backend database for the environment.
+The next step was to deploy an Amazon RDS MySQL instance named `staging-mysql-db` as the backend database for the environment.

 Rather than running MySQL directly on another public-facing EC2 instance, RDS was used as a managed database service.
 The database was placed inside the private DB subnet group and configured without public accessibility.